 Cannabis has come a long way in recent decades.
 From an under-ground illicit substance found only on the streets to a respected medical and recreational commodity, the rapidly legalized world of medical and recreational cannabis use is spreading horizontally into other legacy industries.

-One such legacy industry currently taking full advantage of patchwork legalization laws is the travel industry.
+One such legacy industry currently taking full advantage of patchwork legalization laws is the travel industry via the ever growing demand for cannabis tourism or “canna-tourism” from states where the plant is not yet legal.

 In a world where legalization is often still only found at the state level, with many states, let alone countries, still prohibiting the plants use, cannabis themed hotels, resorts and vacation packages are exploding in popularity.